mlange-42/yarner/guide/src/reverse-mode.md

     block_end = "@>"
 ```

 In most cases, only the option `comment_start` needs to be adapted to the line comment sequence of the target language.
-E.g., Python would require the following:
+E.g., Python requires the following:

 ```toml
 [language.py]